mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 // → 1024
 ```

-Some functions produce a value, such as power and square, and some don’t, such as makeNoise, which produces only a side effect.
-A return statement determines the value the function returns.
+Some functions produce a value, such as `power` and `square`, and some don’t, such as `makeNoise`, which produces only a side effect.
+A `return` statement determines the value the function returns.
 When control comes across such a statement, it immediately jumps out of the current function and gives the returned value to the code that called the function.
-The return keyword without an expression after it will cause the function to return undefined.
+The return keyword without an expression after it will cause the function to return `undefined`.

 ## Parameters and scopes

-The parameters to a function behave like regular variables, but their initial values are given by the caller of the function, not the code in the function itself.
+The parameters to a function behave like regular variables, but their initial values are given by the *caller* of the function, not the code in the function itself.

-An important property of functions is that the variables created inside of them, including their parameters, are local to the function.
-This means, for example, that the result variable in the power example will be newly created every time the function is called, and these separate incarnations do not interfere with each other.
+An important property of functions is that the variables created inside of them, including their parameters, are *local* to the function.
+This means, for example, that the `result` variable in the `power` example will be newly created every time the function is called, and these separate incarnations do not interfere with each other.

-This “localness” of variables applies only to the parameters and to variables declared with the var keyword inside the function body.
-Variables declared outside of any function are called global, because they are visible throughout the program.
+This “localness” of variables applies only to the parameters and to variables declared with the `var` keyword inside the function body.
+Variables declared outside of any function are called *global*, because they are visible throughout the program.
 It is possible to access such variables from inside a function, as long as you haven’t declared a local variable with the same name.

 The following code demonstrates this.
 It defines and calls two functions that both assign a value to the variable x.
 The first one declares the variable as local and thus changes only the local variable.
 The second does not declare x locally, so references to x inside of it refer to the global variable x defined at the top of the example.